 However, Webb was optimistic about changing attitudes to mobility, predicting that consumer fear of public transport could mean more people buying a second car.
-Already he has seen enquiries increase to pre-lockdown levels and he’s taken three deposits during the shutdown period, but they aren’t delivering them yet.
+Already he has seen inquiries increase to pre-lockdown levels and he’s taken three deposits during the shutdown period, but they aren’t delivering them yet.

 ‘It’s made us look at the business in a different way.
 We’re doing personalised videos to build confidence in our cars,’ he said.

 ‘I don’t think there’s any reason to panic.
 I think we need to stay strong on our prices.
-We’re getting a lot of low ball offers at the moment but we’re also getting a lot of strong leads.
+We’re getting a lot of low-ball offers at the moment but we’re also getting a lot of strong leads.

 ‘We’re on a pause rather than anything else.
 When we press play again we need to hope the values stay strong.
 I’ve not seen any indication in my business that demand has dropped.’

 When asked how he deals with these low offers, he quoted a post in the Car Dealer Forum: ‘We don’t have to sell to every customer but we do need to sell every car.’